GeoscienceAustralia/ptha/propagation/SWALS/README.md

 # Step 3: Run the validation tests

-Open a terminal in the tests/validation_tests folder, and run:
+Open a terminal in the [./tests/validation_tests](./tests/validation_tests) folder, and run:

     Rscript run_validations.R

 This will run over a dozen tests in examples/, and report one or more PASS statements for each.
 There should be no FAIL statements if your install is working.
-If you are missing some prerequisites (e.g. for coarrays), then there will be some failures.
+If you are missing some prerequisites (e.g. for coarrays, or R packages), then there will be some failures.

 The code also generates various figures in the relevant directories in examples/, and these should be visually inspected to better understand the test results.

-The validation test PASS/FAIL statements give a relatively crude indicator of model performance.
+Note the validation test PASS/FAIL statements give a relatively crude indicator of model performance.
 They generally only check a few aspects of the results, and the PASS/FAIL criteria depend on arbitrary thresholds.
 Such tests are useful to catch changes in the model behaviour, and catastrophic errors.
 However they are